 Core Lab is a leading service provider to oil and gas operations with a global presence and impact; we strive to respect the

 safety first in all of our locations and those of our clients.
-Core Laboratories 4,400+ employees operate in over 50 countries
+Core Laboratories 4,490 employees operate in over 50 countries

-around the globe and in 2016 these employees worked 9.4 million man hours.
-In 2016 Core Lab recorded its second best year ever having 23 recordable accidents
+around the globe and in 2017 these employees worked 9.3 million man-hours.
+In 2017 Core Lab recorded one of its best year ever

-compared to 22 in 2015.
-Challenging market conditions over the past two years has reduced man-hours
+having 21 recordable accidents compared to 23 in 2016.
+Challenging market conditions over the past three years has reduced man-hours

-Most importantly Core Laboratories recorded another year without a fatality or incident resulting in hospitalization.
+Most importantly Core Laboratories again recorded another year without a fatality or incident resulting in hospitalization.